measure-sh/measure/measure-android/README.md

 * `hot_launch` event, which is collected when the app is launched from a hot start.

 Disabled by default.

+### `nonCrashedSessionSamplingRate`

+Allows setting a sampling rate for non-crashed sessions.
+This is useful to reduce the number of sessions exported to the server.
+By default, all non-crashed sessions are always exported.

+The sampling rate is a value between 0 and 1.
+For example, a value of `0.5` will export only 50% of the non-crashed sessions, a value of `0` will disable exporting of non-crashed sessions.

 # Custom Events